bapriddy/Bike_Class/README.md

 ## Description

-This project implements a `Bike` class in Python, encapsulating various properties and methods related to a bike.
+This project implements a `Bike` class in Python using an object oriented approach.
+The code contains various properties and methods related to a bike.
 The class allows you to manage the bike's gears, wheels, and brake type, providing a basic interface for interacting with a bike's functionality.
+The code has some additional error tests to limit values to within acceptable usage based on the reuirements that were given by the customer.

 ## Features